creativecommons/global-network-strategy/docs/FAQ.md

 21. I have been working with Creative Commons for a long time, but I’m unsure if I have to create or join a chapter to continue my current work.
 What’s the benefit of joining the CCGN and how may it make a difference?

 	You get to be part of the most awesome network that exists working in the open!
 As a member, you are able to know and work together with an amazing, diverse and global group of advocates for the Commons.
-You will be able to create a local Chapter, to apply for funding to support activities, and talk and act on behalf of the values of a global community.
+You will be able to create a local Chapter, to apply for funding to support activities, and talk and act on behalf of the values of a global communit.Osama